gardener/gardener/README.md

 ## Setting up your own Gardener landscape in the cloud

 If you already have a Kubernetes cluster then please take a look at our [Gardener Helm Chart](https://github.com/gardener/gardener/tree/master/charts/gardener).
-If you don't have a cluster into which you could deploy Gardener then play around with our [landscape setup](https://github.com/gardener/landscape-setup).
-This will bootstrap a fresh Kubernetes cluster, and it installs your own Gardener system into it (including our pre-configured [Gardener Dashboard](https://github.com/gardener/dashboard)).
+Alternatively you can use our [garden setup](https://github.com/gardener/garden-setup) project to create a fully configured Gardener landscape which also includes our [Gardener Dashboard](https://github.com/gardener/dashboard).

 ## Feedback and Support